Aantrreksh/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/timeSeriesOptions.svg" target="./diagrams/timeSeriesOptions.svg" alt="syntax diagram for time series options" layout="@break@" -->

-<h3 id="tableTransformer">tableTransformer</h3>
+### tableTransformer
+{: #tableTransformer}

 A table transformer is a function that is applied to the input data set before it is sent to the actual SQL query compilation and execution.

 You can wrap your external table definition optionally with the `FLATTEN` table transformation function.
 It preprocesses your input table before query compilation to a fully flat column schema.
 This table transformation function can be useful when you have hierarchical input data as it is often found in JSON documents.
 By using `FLATTEN`, you do not need to dereference all nested columns explicitly in your SQL statement.

 For example, you can run a simple `SELECT * FROM FLATTEN(cos://us-geo/sql/iotmessages STORED AS JSON)` on a flattened JSON input and use CSV output to easily browse a sample of your JSON input data.